Strategic Marketing Planning Process

 - Generate leads from X to X in X months.

 It is crucial that your KPIs include measurable goals.
 I’ll tell you why.
 Simply saying “increase revenue” will not help you allocate a budget for your marketing planning process.
 With KPIs, you are trying to identify the success factors most important to generating business.
 Distinct KPIs will help you determine the marketing strategy avenues that make the most sense for your business.

 Examples of Key Performance Indicators

-Let’s say the private golf community had a budget of $100,000.
-Approximately half of the budget is spent on a full-time Marketing Manager.
+Let’s say the private golf community had a marketing strategy planning budget of $100,000.
+Approximately half of the budget for this theoretical marketing plan is spent on a full-time Marketing Manager.

 The manager’s KPIs are:

 - Sell at least 90% of fair market share in first 12 months.

 - Increase leads by 25 month over month.

 - Build non-resident golf memberships to 100 in 12 months.